Curriculum in Bioinformatics and Computational Biology

 850 Training in Bioinformatics and Computational Biology Teaching (3).
 Principles of bioinformatic and computational biology pedagogy.
 Students are responsible for assistance in teaching BCB and work under the supervision of the faculty, with whom they have regular discussion of methods, content, and evaluation of performance.

-993 Master’s Thesis (3).
-Students are not accepted for master’s program.
+993 Master's Research and Thesis (3).
+Students are not accepted for master's program.

-994 Doctoral Dissertation (3–8).
+994 Doctoral Research and Dissertation (3).
 Credit for work done towards doctorate.